libmparc/mparc/README.md

 An archive format, but not just that.
 It's in plain text!
 Even binary files are in plain text because we use Base64 encoding on them!

-You can manipulate and extract these archives with a text editor and a base64 encoder/decoder!
+You can manipulate and extract these archives with a text editor, a crc32 encoder and a base64 encoder/decoder!

 Versatile!
 You can make it into a key value database store somehow.
 Can store literal bytes of structs (uh oh endian problems)!